tomGdow/vimo/README.md

-           If more than one non-optional argument is given, all files (not directories)  are opened in vim provided they exist in the CURRENT DIRECTORY.
+           If more than one non-optional argument is given, all files (not directories)  are opened in vim provided they exist in the current directory.
 This default behaviour may be over-ridden using the '-m' option.

+           To obtain the output of a search in a form suitable for piping to another Unix/Ubuntu command, use the '-x' option (unix-mode), which also over-rides the ability to open the output in vim

            To search for multiple terms, use the '-m' option.

            The basic search command is of the following form, where VIMODIR strives to be the application root directory.

               find VIMODIR -type f -name <search-term>

     OPTIONS